It is important that customers are sure they are making the right decision regarding a finance package before they sign a legally binding contract.

 Lenders have always been required to provide the customer with a copy of the agreement.
 From 2005, the law was changed so that they also received pre-contract information.
 For many credit agreements since 2010/11, the pre-contract information is in the form of a 'Standard European Consumer Credit Information' sheet (called a "SECCI).

-Since 2010/11, lenders have been required for regulated credit agreements (but not for regulated consumer hire agreements) to provide an adequate explanation.
+Since 2010/11, lenders have been required to provide an adequate explanation with regard to regulated credit agreements (but not for regulated consumer hire agreements) to provide an adequate explanation.
 This is now contained in CONC 4 (here).
 CONC requires either the lender or the dealer to:

 - provide the customer with an adequate explanation and assess whether the agreement is adapated to the customer's needs and financial situation;